-Collective behaviour can be produced at large or small group scales, and may be reflected in a variety of movement patterns.
-Here we focus on dyadic or pairwise joint movement behaviour, and more specifically, partners at sea, defined by a couple of fishing vessels that move together during their time at sea.
+Collective behaviour can emerge at large or small group scales, and may be reflected in a variety of movement patterns.
+Here, we focused on a particular collective behaviour, which is dyadic or pairwise joint movement behaviour, and more specifically, aimed at identifying partners at sea, defined as two fishing vessels that move together at sea.
 An extensive review and comparison of metrics for assessing dyadic joint movement (Joo et al., 2018) showed that the metrics varied in their sensitivity to three aspects of joint movement: proximity, coordination in direction and coordination in speed.
-Partners at sea should show coordinated and proximal joint movement.
+Here, we defined partners at sea as showing coordinated and proximal joint movement.
 To account for all of these aspects, we chose one metric for each of the three dimensions of joint movement, from the ones recommended in Joo et al. (2018), to characterise the dyadic movement of fishing vessels.

 Strong partnership at sea was expected to be found in pelagic pair trawlers: since they need to be in pairs at least during each fishing operation, they are likely to be paring throughout their entire fishing trips.
+For that reason, in this study, we aimed at defining the model parameters that would allow us to identify strong partnership at sea in pelagic pair trawlers in the North-East Atlantic Ocean through the analysis of their VMS data.
+After that, the goal was two-fold: assessing whether the same patterns of partnership were present in other fleets; and, if present, assessing the level of exclusiveness in the partnership within each fleet.

-While this has not been systematically studied, this pattern has been observed.
-For that reason, we focused first on a pelagic pair trawlers dataset in the North-East Atlantic Ocean to learn about metric patterns that could be revealing partners-at-sea behaviour.
-We analysed their VMS data to identify dyads or potential candidates for partners at sea and computed the three joint movement metrics for each dyad.
-Then, we fitted a three-component Gaussian mixture model (GMM) to distinguish three groups of dyads sharing the same types of behaviour.
-One of these components was expected to correspond to partners-at-sea patterns.
-After characterising at-sea partnership in this fleet, we used the fitted model to identify partners at sea in several other fisheries in the world: bottom and mid-water otter trawlers in the North-East Atlantic Ocean, anchovy purse-seiners in the South-East Pacific Ocean, and tuna purse-seiners in the Western Indian Ocean.
+Dyads, or potential candidates for partners at sea, were defined as pairs of segments of VMS tracks at sea at the same time.
+For each dyad, three joint movement metrics were calculated.
+Then, we fitted a Gaussian mixture model (GMM) to distinguish three groups of dyads sharing the same types of behaviour.
+One of these components was expected to correspond to partners at sea patterns.
+After characterising at-sea partnership in this fleet, we used the fitted model to identify partners at sea in several other fisheries: bottom and mid-water otter trawlers in the North-East Atlantic Ocean, anchovy purse-seiners in the South-East Pacific Ocean, and tuna purse-seiners in the Western Indian Ocean.
 We showed that this type of behaviour is not exclusive to pelagic pair trawlers, and discuss possible implications of this behaviour in terms of fishing strategies.
 Perspectives opened by this work for further research in collective spatial behaviour are also discussed.

 Materials and Methods